 There is a maximum retirement benefit you can earn as a retired judge, regardless of the type of retirement benefit you are receiving.
-Your retirement benefit may not exceed 80% of your final basic salary, which is the salary you received immediately before you retired.
+Your retirement benefit may not exceed 80% of your final basic salary (increased by cost-of-living adjustments).